LERD: Latent Event-Relational Dynamics for Neurodegenerative Classification: Introduction

 Importantly, our use of electrophysiology-inspired dLIF prior is \emph{phenomenological} rather than a claim that scalp EEG directly reflects single-neuron dynamics.
 Scalp EEG has high temporal resolution (millisecond scale) but limited spatial specificity; we therefore treat the dLIF component as a structured prior on \emph{population-level} latent rate dynamics (e.g., leak/refractory constraints), used to regularize an otherwise flexible neural dynamical system.

-\paragraph{Major Contributions.} \begin{itemize} \item We propose \textbf{LERD}, a unified Bayesian neural dynamical system that infers latent event processes and event–relational graph dynamics directly from multichannel EEG, without requiring spike or edge annotations. \item We incorporate an electrophysiology-informed \textbf{dLIF prior} into training, providing biophysically meaningful constraints on rates, refractoriness and frequency content of the inferred latent dynamics. \item We develop theory establishing a computationally tractable IVP-based upper bound for the variational learning objective and a stability bound for LERD’s inferred event–relational graph dynamics. \item We provide empirical evidence that LERD (i) accurately recovers latent event and graph dynamics that shed light on AD-related alterations in neural activity and interactions, and (ii) achieves superior performance over strong baselines on both synthetic benchmarks and real AD EEG datasets. \end{itemize}
+\paragraph{Major Contributions.} \begin{itemize} \item We formulate annotation-free latent event--relation discovery and propose \textbf{LERD}, a unified Bayesian neural dynamical system that infers latent event processes and event–relational graph dynamics directly from multichannel EEG, without requiring spike or edge annotations. \item We incorporate an electrophysiology-informed \textbf{dLIF prior} into training, providing biophysically meaningful constraints on rates, refractoriness and frequency content of the inferred latent dynamics. \item We develop theory establishing a computationally tractable IVP-based event-prior KL representation and finite-horizon surrogate for the variational learning objective and a stability bound for LERD’s inferred event–relational graph dynamics. \item We provide empirical evidence that LERD (i) accurately recovers latent event and graph dynamics that shed light on AD-related alterations in neural activity and interactions, and (ii) achieves superior performance over strong baselines on both synthetic benchmarks and real AD EEG datasets. \end{itemize}